Credit Card Icon

 Requirement for Special Care and Cleaning

-Taking care of your anti glare lenses is essential for maintaining their clarity and functionality.
+Taking care of your lenses is essential for maintaining their clarity and functionality.
 We understand that it can feel overwhelming to maintain them properly, especially with the added responsibility.
 It’s important to avoid harsh chemicals or abrasive materials, as these can damage the anti-reflective coating.
-Instead, we recommend using a microfiber cloth along with a gentle cleaner specifically designed for coated optics.
+Instead, we recommend using a microfiber cloth along with a cleaner specifically designed for coated optics.

-So, understanding and implementing the right cleaning techniques is vital.
+So, understanding and implementing the right cleaning methods is vital.
 We are here to help you through this process, ensuring you get the most out of your eyewear.
 Remember, taking these small steps can make a big difference in your visual experience!

 Follow the arrows to see the recommended steps for maintaining your lenses.
 The left path shows the right actions to take for better vision, while the right path highlights what happens if you neglect care.